simonajmiller/simonajmiller.github.io/pages/01-research.md

 permalink: /research/
 ---

-this is a page about my research. i am doing a test and editing it now! ok yay it is working and i can make changes locally! yahoo!
+this is a page where i will describe my research interests